1A3Dev/REPO-LobbyImprovements/README.md

 ### Features

 - Debug Commands
-  - Enabled the debug console which is accessible via the grave key (`)
+  - Enabled the base-game debug console which is accessible via the grave key (`)
+    - You can scroll up and down with the up/down arrow keys or scroll wheel.
+Also when an option is selected you can press tab to complete it
+    - You can use middle mouse click to redo the previous command you executed
 - Fast Startup
   - Config option to skip moon phase animation
   - Config option to skip splash screen